clach04/AutoPebble-Pebble-app/README.md

 # AutoPebble-Pebble-app

 This is an archive of the the AutoPebble Pebbble app's code that joaomgcd is no longer mantaining.
+Original https://apps.rebble.io/en_US/application/52d1e5957c0c7321a8000008?query=autoapp&section=watchapps&dev_settings=true

 Additional Features/Improvements by Mediocre-Put2826: